Skip to content

 Most university towns have a rental market that’s specifically designed for students so there should be plenty of options when it comes to picking a property.
 Do some research beforehand to find out how much rent you should be paying.

 Don’t pick the first house you see.
 Take your time and view half a dozen and make sure that all your other housemates are there, that way you can decide what your priorities are in terms of size, location and facilities.
-My Property Guide has put together this great check list.

 Whilst you shouldn’t rush, leaving it too late can mean that the most desirable and affordable properties are taken so it’s important to start looking early.